-For the measurement of a GIC that an entity issues, AASB 17 specifies that the CSM can never be negative and, if the expected present value of all cash flows from the GIC at inception is no excess of inflows over outflows, the contractnegative, after adjustment for non-financial risk, the GIC is treated as onerous (see Sub-chapter 6.6 Onerous contracts) and has no CSM.
-However, AASB 17 makes an exception for groups of reinsurance contracts held and allows the CSM to go or be negative (see Chapter 9-Reinsurance-and-External Risk Transfers).
+For the measurement of a GIC that an entity issues, AASB 17 specifies that the CSM can never be negative and, if the expected present value of all cash flows from the GIC at inception is negative, after adjustment for non-financial risk, the GIC is treated as onerous (see Sub-chapter 6.6 Onerous contracts) and has no CSM.
+However, AASB 17 makes an exception for groups of reinsurance contracts held and allows the CSM to go or be negative (see Chapter 9 Reinsurance and External Risk Transfers).